Garlic Shrimp With Broccoli

 They’ll stay fresh for about 2-3 days.
 When you’re ready to enjoy them again, simply reheat in a pan over low heat or in the microwave, making sure to add a little splash of water or broth to keep everything moist.

-Freezing Garlic Shrimp with Broccoli is doable, but the texture of the shrimp may change slightly after freezing.
+Freezing the Dish: Freezing Garlic Shrimp with Broccoli is doable, but the texture of the shrimp may change slightly after freezing.

 To freeze, place the cooled shrimp and broccoli in a freezer-safe container or bag, making sure to remove as much air as possible.